OleksiyRudenko/appfs/README.md

 NB! `mktree.bat` generates complete structure.
 There is no option to limit depth of scan.
 The result requires minor fixes (excessive lines removal).

-### Files

-Folders may contain also files or file stubs.
-These are either minimally required for project and/or back some filenaming conventions.

 * * *